CompSciLauren/awesome-git-hooks/README.md

 ## Helpful Hints
 You can bypass pre-commit hooks by adding `--no-verify` to the end of your `git commit` command

+## Development

+Want to contribute?
+Great!

+To fix a bug or add an enhancement, follow these steps:

+- Fork the repo
+- Create a new branch (`git checkout -b improve-feature`)
+- Make the appropriate changes in the files
+- Add changes to reflect the changes made
+- Commit your changes (`git commit -am 'Improve feature'`)
+- Push to the branch (`git push origin improve-feature`)
+- Create a Pull Request

 ## Resources
 Below are a variety of helpful resources on how git hooks work.